maus-me/ublock-list/README.md

 # ublock-list
-A ublock list for personal filtering of topics I am tired of seeing.
+A ublock list for personal filtering of topics I am tired of seeing on Reddit.
 Current filters around karma farmers, and outrage bait.

 ## Previews
 ### Reddit - /r/all